 The EPSRC CDT in Distributed Algorithms delivers an innovative data science, AI and machine learning PhD programme.
-In collaboration with STFC Hartree and through strong partnerships with IBM Research, The Alan Turing Institute and UC Berkeley’s Masters in Data Science programme, the University will lead the training of 60 future leaders in Distributed Algorithms.
+In collaboration with STFC Hartree and through strong partnerships with IBM Research and The Alan Turing Institute, the University will lead the training of 60 future leaders in Distributed Algorithms.

 The CDT brings together diverse areas of expertise to train students in the skills and experience that will ensure that they, as tomorrow’s leaders in the theory and application of Distributed Algorithms, will have world-leading expertise to meet the world's pressing need for highly-trained data scientists.

 The EPSRC and ESRC CDT in Quantification and Management of Risk & Uncertainty in Complex Systems & Environments is part of the University’s Institute for Risk and Uncertainty.
 With a wide range of high profile industry partners, both local and international, the CDT offers students a unique experience based on a 'cohort approach' to learning, with direct industrial involvement and exposure to a wide range of disciplines.

 The University’s Doctoral Network in Technologies for Healthy Ageing is training the next generation of physical scientists and engineers to develop novel technologies and devices to address the challenges faced by older people and our clinical colleagues who work with them.
 It is structured around three healthy ageing challenges - prolonging independence, maintaining wellness and accelerating recovery.

 The Doctoral Network in AI for Future Digital Health is directed at creating and maintaining a community of AI health care professionals that can apply the latest research within AI to Health Care.
 The vision is that of a world-class centre providing high-quality doctoral training within the domain of AI for Future Digital Health.